 There are two security codes printed on your letter.
 You will need to have these to hand when you respond.

 If there are no changes, you can renew your registration:

 If you need to make changes, you can tell us:

 In order to carry out an accurate audit we employ a number of staff to join our canvassing team.

-Canvassers visit households across the borough during November to deliver voter registration forms and help residents with completing the forms if required.
+Canvassers visit households across the borough to deliver voter registration forms and help residents with completing the forms if required.

-If we don’t get a response from you, we will send somebody to help you complete the form from Monday 6 to Monday 13 November.
+If we don’t get a response from you, we will send somebody to help you complete the form.

 Visits will be made at a time when you are mostly likely to be at home such as during the evenings and at weekends.

 If you are not at home, a calling card will be left explaining how you can register or provide the required information.